beckzayi/javascript-react-roadmap/docs/redux-connect-react.md

 ## How to connect Redux to React?

-They are connected via a package called "react-redux".
+They are connected via a package called `react-redux`.

 ###### <Provider>
 in index.js or a root js file